-This syllabus is a roadmap for the course.
-It outlines the schedule that we will use and includes a list of specific deadlines for your assignments, a description of the required course reading, and grading guidelines.
-It is crucial to read this syllabus and to ask me questions that you might have.
+This syllabus is the course roadmap.
+It outlines the schedule we will use to cover core topics.
+It includes a list of specific deadlines for your assignments, a description of the required course reading, and grading guidelines.
+It is crucial that you read this syllabus, and that you ask me any questions that you might have about it.
 If you need more information, please let me know.
 I am happy to clarify my expectations.
 You are responsible for navigating the course website on Blackboard to find the required readings, unit quizzes, and essay prompts.
 You are also responsible for checking your e-mail on a regular basis and to monitor the course website for announcements.
 If you do not have access to a computer with an internet connection, you should drop this course.
-Without a consistent internet connection, you will have difficulty meeting the course's objectives and submitting assignments.
+Without a consistent internet connection, you will be unable to meet the course's objectives and submit assignments.
 As noted on the first page of the syllabus, you must also download the lockdown browser to complete quizzes.
+This browser is compatible with Windows 10 and Apple OS.